Bonica

 We all know that not all workplaces are the same, and some of them are more stressful than others, which are most likely to cause emotional distress.

 However, you should note that not every stressful situation meets the legal definition of workplace emotional distress.
+If your emotional distress comes from a hostile work environment, you may have a stronger basis for a legal claim.

-Therefore, if you want to sue your employer but don’t know if you can legally do so, you can start asking yourself the questions below:
+If you want to sue your employer but don’t know if you can legally do so, you can start asking yourself the questions below:

-• Are you experiencing any kind of discrimination or harassment in the workplace?
+- Are you experiencing any kind of discrimination or harassment in the workplace?

-• Does your employer illegally target you or a co-worker?
+- Does your employer illegally target you or a co-worker?

-• Are you suffering from emotional distress because of workplace harassment?
+- Are you suffering from emotional distress because of workplace harassment?

-• Is your employer or manager hurt you with offensive behavior?
+- Does your employer or manager hurt you with offensive behavior?

 Suppose your answers to such questions are positive, or you find these situations familiar.
 In that case, you should start collecting evidence and then contact an employment lawyer to file a lawsuit and sue your employer.